hcoles/pitest/README.md

 As a result of #1040 any external pitest test plugins (eg JUnit 5, TestNG, arcmutate accelerator) must be updated to a compatible version (1.0.0) when upgrading.

+History files from earlier releases are incompatible and should be deleted when upgrading.

 ### 1.8.1-SNAPSHOT